-- modelling software used and version number - which perils have been modelled, and relevant geographies (e.g. US windstorm, Japanese earthquake) - any alterations made to standard model assumptions and settings - details of data used in the model and any alterations made for planned prospective year underwriting.
+- Modelling software used and version number; - Which perils have been modelled, and relevant geographies (e.g. US windstorm, Japanese earthquake); - Any alterations made to standard model assumptions and settings; and - Details of data used in the model and any alterations made for planned prospective year underwriting.

-Managing agents must ensure that internal models appropriately represent all material accumulations of underwriting exposures and loss potential, in line with Minimum Standards MS6 UW 6.2.
+Managing agents must ensure that internal models appropriately represent all material accumulations of underwriting exposures and loss potential, in line with Lloyd's 'Principles for Doing Business' Principle 2.

-Where external models or data are used within internal models, managing agents must ensure that this is clearly identified, understood, and applied, in line with Minimum Standards MS12 SCU 2.1-2.3.
+Where external models or data are used within internal models, managing agents must ensure that this is clearly identified, understood, and applied, in line with Lloyd's 'Principles for Doing Business' Principle 7.
 When justifying the assumptions underlying an external model, it is not sufficient to justify the assumptions on the grounds that they are selected by default.
 Managing agents should justify all assumptions on the basis of their own specific risk profile.